 The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-The Company's French branch of its Netherlands subsidiary is currently under audit for the fiscal years ended March 31, 2004 through March 31, 2014 by the French tax authorities.
 The years subject to income tax examination in the Company's foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
-Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.
+Due to net operating loss ("NOL") carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.
+As of June 30, 2016, none of the Company's legal entities are under audit by a major tax jurisdiction.